ECMessina/mk8_randomizer/README.md

 # mk8_randomizer

-Generate a list of tracks for Mario Kart 8
+Generate a list of tracks for Mario Kart 8 Deluxe